chrisgrieser/nvim-chainsaw/README.md

 ---------------------------------------------------

--- remove all log statements created by nvim-chainsaw require("chainsaw").removeLogs()

--- remove all log statements within visually selected region by nvim-chainsaw require("chainsaw").removeLogsVisual()
+-- remove all log statements or all log statements in visually selected region -- created by nvim-chainsaw require("chainsaw").removeLogs()
 ```

 These features can also be accessed with the user command `:Chainsaw`.
 Each